 Many campsites will not allow you to bring in your own wood from home.
 You need to use local firewood sold within 50 miles of your campsite or even from the campgrounds themselves.
 It helps to prevent new bugs from spreading to a forest where they shouldn’t be.

-Campfire Grill & Kettle
+4. Campfire Grill & Kettle

 If you’ve decided to give dehydrated food a try, a good backpacking kettle is all you need.
 If you prefer to go the old-fashioned route, bring a pot along from home, or buy a camping pot for a more lightweight option.

 If you plan to make your own fires, bring along a lightweight campfire grill.
-You can also bring along a small gas cooker if fires are illegal where you’re camping, or a camping stove is you just feel more comfortable compared to cooking over an open fire.
+You can also bring along a small gas cooker if fires are illegal where you’re camping, or a camping stove if you just feel more comfortable compared to cooking over an open fire.

-Lighting
+5. Lighting

-While a fire goes a long way, a light is still really important.
+While a fire goes a long way, light is still really important.
 You may want to walk over to the nearby lake and look at the stars, or just stay up a bit in your tent.
 Feeling around for something you need with no light can be very frustrating!

-Not to mention, if you’re out for a hike and return to the campsite later than expected, a light will help you safely find your way along a dark trail and help navigate back to the campsite.
+Not to mention, if you’re out for a hike and return to the campsite later than expected, a light will help you safely find your way along a dark trail and navigate back to the campsite.

 Try to think about your camping plans.
 If you want to explore the area at night, a headlamp is a non-invasive light source that’ll allow you to keep your hands free.
 It’s also invaluable when trying to get dressed in a dark tent!